Last updated: May 2026

 - Not using VNAV properly

 Sound familiar?
-Happens to everyone at first.
+It happens to everyone at first.

-Final tip
+Final Tip

 If you’re always too high, you’re starting too late.